aws-samples/sqlservertools/RDSDiscovery/readme.md

  ## Prerequisites
- The script will only work on Windows with PowerShell Script and Excel Sheet.
-The Excel sheet is needed for the RDS recommendation.
-You can still run the tool without  Excel Sheet.
-It will just not generate the RDS instance recommendation.
-Sqlserver module needs to be imported and installed into your PowerShell.
-TCP port has to be opened to your SQL Server(s).
+ The script will only work on Windows with PowerShell Script ,Sqlserver module needs to be imported and installed into your PowerShell.
+TCP port has to be opened to your SQL Server(s) , and Sql Server sysadmin login is  needed for your fleet of Sql Server.
   ## Execution

   The tool will run from the CMD prompt in 2 different modes, Windows authentication mode or SQL server authentication mode: